ImperialCollegeLondon/ReCoDe-spatial-transcriptomics/docs/3_RSE_best_practices.md

 ## Version control (git and Github)

 Version control is a system that records changes to files over time so that you can recall specific versions later.
 It is essential for collaborative work, allowing multiple people to work on the same codebase without conflicts.
-The most widely used version control system`git`, which is a *software*. `Github` is a *web-based platform* that uses git for version control and collaboration.
+The most widely used version control system is `git`, which is a command line tool *software*. `Github` is a *web-based platform* that uses git for version control and collaboration.

 This platform allows users to store, share, and collaborate on software projects in folders called `repositories`.
 GitHub programmers can work together to create and improve programs, sharing their work with others to use and build upon, facilitating open source projects.
 Open source refers to software whose code is freely available for anyone to use, modify, and distribute.
 This promotes collaboration and transparency in software development by allowing communities to contribute improvements and innovations collectively.

-Git can be installed here [git-scm.com](https://git-scm.com/).
+Git comes pre-installed on Linux and is available on MacOS with the [Xcode command line tools](https://developer.apple.com/xcode/resources/), it can also be installed from [git-scm.com](https://git-scm.com/).
 In order to use git and Github, you must install git on your computer and create a Github account.
 You can create a Github account here [github.com](https://github.com/).

 ## Virtual environments